-Having resumed our climb, I reach the summit at 5:5oam, just as the sky begins glowing red behind Mount Rinjani on the island of Lombok, to the east.
+Having resumed our climb, we reach the summit of Mount Agung at 5:50am, just as the sky begins glowing red behind Mount Rinjani on the island of Lombok, to the east.
 It’s about 4:30min of walking plus an hour rest-stop.

 The summit is at 3,031, above sea level – although the sign at the top says 3,142m, which is apparently an old elevation that doesn’t take into account a volcanic eruption in 1963.